 If the mechanism of injury (e.g. a road crash) suggests that there may be other injuries, it is important to complete a full assessment to exclude other injuries.
 Otherwise, the assessment of a foot injury is the same as the assessment of any other trauma:

 The mechanism of injury is of vital importance and may give valuable clues towards the diagnosis of injuries to the feet and other associated injuries.

-- An inversion injury of the ankle may cause an ankle injury but may also cause a fracture at the base of the 5th metatarsal.
+- An inversion injury of the ankle may cause an ankle injury but may also cause a fracture at the base of the 5th MT

-- With major forces, one should expect serious injuries but some of these may be subtle on plain X-ray; CT may be required to clarify the presence / extent of injury if clinical suspicion is high but the X-ray appears normal
+- With major forces, one should expect serious injuries and some of these may be subtle on x-ray

-- Diabetic neuropathy may predispose to a neuropathic arthropathy
+- The past history may be significant and, in particular, diabetic neuropathy may predispose to a neuropathic arthropathy

 Examination will consist of:

 - Look – for deformity, bruising, swelling scars etc.